Dataenthusiast23/LITA_CAPSTONE_PROJECT/README.md

 # LITA_CAPSTONE_PROJECT
-Customer Data - This is where you find the report of the  Customer Data (PROJECT)
+Customer Data - This is where you find the documentation of my Capstone Project with The Incubator Hub.